apagade/Test/gitlab-assignment.md

 ### 2. Slow DB Queries

 The DB could be slow in processing the queries.
-This could be either due to overloaded DB, inefficient/slow queries or lack of optimizations like missing indexes (could be deleted due to recent deployment) etc.
+This could be either due to an overloaded DB, inefficient/slow queries, or a lack of optimizations like missing indexes (which could have been deleted due to recent deployment), etc.

 Some useful commands (assuming PostgreSQL Database):